nre-learning/proposals/governance.md

 ### Scope

-The scope of the Project includes software development under an OSI-approved open source licence supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source software project.
+The scope of the Project includes software development under an OSI-approved open source licence supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of NRE Labs.

 NRE Labs has two main components: the Platform (“Antidote”), and the Lessons.
 The Platform can serve a wide variety of purposes as a lesson delivery platform, and similarly, Lessons may be written for a wide variety of subjects which do not directly pertain to the Mission of the project.